sean6369/tp/docs/team/zhenzhao.md

 **Display Features:**

-1. **Progress Bar**: Visual representation using ASCII characters (█ for completed, ░ for incomplete)
+1. **Progress Bar**: Visual representation using ASCII characters (`[=====>     ]` format with percentage)
 2. **Completion Percentage**: Numerical progress indicator
 3. **Motivational Messages**: Context-aware messages based on completion level:
-   - 0%: "Just getting started!
-Every journey begins with a single step."
-   - 50%: "Halfway there!
-Keep up the great work!"
-   - 100%: "Amazing work!
-All tasks completed! 🎉"
+   - ≤25%: "You are kinda cooked, start doing your tasks!"
+   - ≤50%: "You gotta lock in and finish all tasks!"
+   - ≤75%: "We are on the right track, keep completing your tasks!"
+   - >75%: "We are finishing all tasks!!
+Upzzz!"

 ---